benhoyt/benhoyt.github.com/writings/indecisive-ai-agent.md

 Every few seconds it would say "Actually, the simplest fix..." or "But no, the real issue is...".
 It went on and on until I cancelled it.

 To its credit, it proposed Option B most often (11 out of 26 times), and that's almost certainly the proper fix.
+[I've done it in this PR.](https://github.com/benhoyt/goawk/pull/279)

 For your interest, I'm including a version of the chat output below.
 It's heavily clipped to just show when it was suggesting another option.
 I've marked those in bold, like this: **Option A**.